tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 > *Updated 2022-08-17 with more information about SQL Server projects*

 This article aim to describe technology choices, when developing software in modern .NET.
-At the time of writing 2022, all new .NET development should use .NET 6 or later.
+At the time of writing 2022, all new .NET development should use .NET 7 or later.

 Modern .NET is fully open source; the framework libraries, the runtime, and the compilers.
 You can build any type of applications on almost any platform.
 .NET also runs in the web browser in web assembly and on many single board computers.
 This makes .NET a one stop shop where you can reuse a lot of your .NET skills for any type of application.

-.NET Framework 4.x.x is Windows only and considered legacy and should not be used for new applications.
+> .NET Framework 4.x.x is Windows only and considered legacy and should never be used for new applications.
 The last .NET Framework version is 4.8, and it will be maintained as long as Windows is supported.

-### Languages
+## Languages
 All languges on .NET uses the same runtime and the same type system, so you can usually combine libraries written in any .NET program with each other.
 There are some rules to follow to make it work.
 - **C#** is the most common language used in .NET development.
 Is a C-family type of language and